Our Editors Share the Best Advice They Learned From Mom

 “Every time I got into an argument with someone when I was growing up, my mother would ask me, ‘Well, what did you do?’
 She’s a first-grade teacher and knows that people—whether they’re 6 or 36 years old—often push other people’s buttons, intentionally or otherwise, and then are surprised when they get snapped at in response.
 While I found it wildly frustrating as a kid, as an adult, I really appreciate her advice, because it makes you think about your actions and how others perceive them.” — Hillary Kerr, Co-Founder, Clique.

-"Long before Sheryl Sandberg came along with Lean In, my mother encouraged me to 'sit at the table with the big boys' and 'make myself indispensable' by learning the ins and outs of every job I took on… From fashion assistant to content director, she has inspired me to be a confident, thoughtful, and kind leader, and for that I am eternally grateful." — Alex Taylor, Executive Director of Strategy, Clique.
+"Long before Sheryl Sandberg came along with Lean In, my mother encouraged me to 'sit at the table with the big boys' and 'make myself indispensable' by learning the ins and outs of every job I took on… From fashion assistant to content director, she has inspired me to be a confident, thoughtful, and kind leader, and for that I am eternally grateful." — Alex Taylor, President of Digital, Clique.

 "Take a deep breath and just do it.
-I apply it to all aspects of my life.” — Bobby Schuessler, Senior Fashion Editor, Who What Wear
+I apply it to all aspects of my life.” — Bobby Schuessler, Editorial Director, Who What Wear

 Want to read more motherly advice?
 Scroll below for a few books on lessons from Mom and other etiquette.